 Before you get started, know the plumbing basics

 There’s nothing more thrilling than getting the chance to build your own home from scratch.
 You can make every single part of the house cater to your needs, and that includes the plumbing.
-That can be overwhelming for a novice, but don’t worry—we’ve got everything you need to know before you begin your big project.
+Planning plumbing for new construction can be overwhelming for a novice, but don’t worry—we’ve got everything you need to know before you begin your big project.

 1. Make Sure You Know What You Need

-Before you hire a plumbing professional to start work on your new home’s pipes, think about what you and your family will actually need.
+Before you hire a plumbing professional to start work on your new build plumbing, think about what you and your family will actually need.
 A local plumber can give suggestions, but only you know best what you want most for your home.

 2. Get the Necessary Permits